-The straight-line method taking the lease period as the useful life with zero residual value is applied.
+The straight-line method is applied using the lease term as the useful life with zero residual value.

-(Finance lease transactions started before the first fiscal year when "Accounting Standard for Lease Transactions" (ASBJ Statement No.13) was applied are accounted for as operating leases.)
+(Finance lease transactions commencing before the initial fiscal year when the "Accounting Standard for Lease Transactions" (ASBJ Statement No.13) was applied continue to be accounted for as operating leases.)